rbuurma/rise-2017/Descriptive_bib_project/Rise_descriptive_bib_project.md

 *This section adapted from the work of Alexandra Gillespie, University of Toronto.*

-You will want to format your descriptive bibliography using simple Markdown; Nabil Kashyap and I will offer a basic introduction to using Markdown in class this Wednesday.
+You will want to format your descriptive bibliography using simple Markdown; I will offer a basic introduction to using Markdown in class next week.

-Post a draft of your traditional descriptive bibliography to Known by Monday, November 9th.
+Post a draft of your traditional descriptive bibliography to Known by Monday, November 3rd.

 ### Part 2: Experimental Bibliographic Description